MikhailLenko/tensorscripts/README.md

 At this point you should have Homebrew & NodeJS installed.
 NodeJS should've also installed Node Package Manager (NPM) which is the javascript version of python's PIP.

+#### db-migrate
+1. Check to see if you have db-migrate installed.
+`db-migrate -v`
+2. If you do not have db-migrate installed, install it globally with npm.
+`npm install -g db-migrate`

+#### PostgreSQL
+1. Check to see if you have postgreSQL install.
+`brew info postgresql`
+2. If you have less than version 12.1, upgrade it with brew.
+`brew upgrade postgresql`
+3. If you upgraded your postgresql version, upgrade the database records and configurations.
+`brew postgresql-upgrade-database`
+3. If you don't have postgresql installed, install it with brew.
+`brew install postgresql`
+4. Start postgresql with pg_ctl
+`pg_ctl -D /usr/local/var/postgres start`
+5. Confirm postgresql is running with ps and grep.
+`ps auxwww | grep postgres`
+One would expect to see a collection of processes running with the name (rightmost column) 'postgres: '
+6. If postgres is running, create the 'cat' database and connect to it.
+`createdb cat`
+`psql cat`
+You should be pulled into the psql command line tool for the recently created 'cat' database.
+To exit the psql tool type `\q`.
+For more on PSQL commands, see: https://www.postgresqltutorial.com/postgresql-administration/psql-commands/

+At this point you should have a live running postgres instance.

 ### Install Runtime Dependencies
 In order to run the app we need to install of the libraries and other bits and bobs that it depends on.
 The package.json and package-lock.json define what these dependencies are and NPM knows how to read them and install everything required.
 1. cd into the repo's directory on your local